Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Methodology

+To ensure the generated components are functionally correct and easy to integrate, all tasks follow a standardized instruction protocol:

-\begin{itemize} \item Role: set the role (e.g., “senior operations research and optimization expert”) to activate domain-relevant knowledge. \item Task: clearly define the component’s function and optimization goals. \item Hard constraints: enforce strict rules, such as matching the required function signature, using only Python standard libraries and NumPy (no other third-party libraries), and wrapping code blocks with specific comment formats. \end{itemize}
+\begin{itemize} \item {Expert Role and Task Specificity}: Each prompt assigns a domain-expert persona (e.g., "expert in metaheuristic algorithms") and defines the module's role within the ALNS cycle. \item {Structural Integrity via Diff Format}: The LLM is required to use a "Search/Replace" differential format. \item Hard constraints: enforce strict rules, such as matching the required function signature, using only Python standard libraries and NumPy (no other third-party libraries), and wrapping code blocks with specific comment formats. \end{itemize}

-This standardized interface ensures that each generated component can be directly swapped into the ALNS main framework under consistent APIs.
+This standardized interface ensures that each generated component can be directly swapped into the ALNS main framework under consistent application programming interfaces.

-Beyond the static template, a dynamic context injection mechanism is used to strengthen the LLM’s ability to “learn” from past attempts.
-When building the prompt, the system automatically retrieves the parent code’s historical performance metrics (such as average gap) and injects them into the context.
+Beyond the static template, each evolution prompt includes three top-performing programs based on their evaluation scores and two additional programs randomly selected from the remaining candidate pool.
+These reference programs are provided alongside their objective evaluation metrics and execution artifacts, including error logs and performance profiling data.
 This helps the LLM connect code logic with performance outcomes.
-In addition, the prompts include three general types of heuristic design thinking tailored to ALNS components, encouraging the LLM to go beyond random changes and perform deeper logical redesign.